Alnor Ventilation Systems

 The units are able to recover up to 90% of heat.
 How does it work?
 In the MVHR system, we have two airflows (supply & exhaust) that pass one another parallelly within the heat-recovery ventilator without mixing physically.
 In the unit's heat exchanger, heat from "stale" extracted air from the house is transferred to the "fresh" air brought from outside.

 The heat recovery system is widely used all over the world, as it perfectly suits the energy efficiency trend.
 If you are planning to build an energy-efficient, mechanical ventilation with heat recovery is a mandatory choice.

 What are the Heat Recovery Ventilation Types?

 We can divide mechanical ventilation systems with heat recovery into two groups depending on the type of heat recovery unit and solution of air distribution ductwork.

-Centralized heat recovery unit is used to ventilate the whole building (house), flat, or group of flats.
+Centralised heat recovery unit is used to ventilate the whole building (house), flat, or group of flats.
 Such units are usually connected to supply and extract ductwork system which distributes fresh air from outside and extract stale air from the premises recovering heat as well.

-The second group represents decentralized ductless heat recovery units, to ventilate homes that have no roof cavity.
+The second group represents decentralised ductless heat recovery units, to ventilate homes that have no roof cavity.
 Lunos is a brand from Germany where we offer a range of products for New Zealand.
 They have a compact design, low airflow capacity, ceramic core, and no need to install supply and extract air ductwork.

 The "push-pull" units are based on the changeover cycle between supplying and extracting air at the same time (ex.
 50 seconds cycles).
-This kind of unit can be connected in bigger systems to synchronize the operation (one unit works in supply mode, second in extract mode).
+This kind of unit can be connected in bigger systems to synchronise the operation (one unit works in supply mode, second in extract mode).
 The compact design is a great advantage in retrofit projects in old houses.

 How MHRV Works